MoonPoet/xaprb-src/content/slides/engineering-application-database-boundary/index.md

 # Slides and Contact Information

 .col[
 Slides are at https://www.xaprb.com/talks/ or you can scan the QR code.
+To export as PDF, print with Chrome.

 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)